com-480-data-visualization/Fam/README.md

 ### Exploratory Data Analysis

-> See notebook provided for exploratory data analysis
+> See notebook provided called "Exploration.ipynb" for some exploratory data analysis.

-> A preliminary visualization has been created, and all code is available on GitHub.
-You can access the visualization by here: [DataViz Prototype.](https://dataviz-prototype.vercel.app)
+> A preliminary visualization has also been created, and all code is available on this GitHub.
+You can access the visualization here: [DataViz Prototype.](https://dataviz-prototype.vercel.app)

 ### Related work